ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	item_blink_staff = class({})
 end
 ~~~
-IMPORTANT: Make sure you use same name as you defined in your npc_items_custom.txt<br>
+IMPORTANT: Make sure you use same name as you defined in your npc_items_custom.txt<br />
 Now next we want to define cooldown and mana cost for our blink staff.
 This can be done through 'npc_items_custom.txt' or through lua.
 Note that everything we define through lua we can manipulate more dynamically.
-For example we could reduce cooldown by half durring night time or double the mana cost if player has positive k/d ratio.<br>
+For example we could reduce cooldown by half durring night time or double the mana cost if player has positive k/d ratio.<br />
 Also advantage of defining them in npc_items_custom.txt is that what ever shows in the store (before player has the item) is the values defined there.
-Also currently there is issue that Manacost will always display the value defined by 'npc_item_custom.txt' but the item will still grey(blue?)-out when your mana is lower than what is defined in lua for mana cost.<br>
+Also currently there is issue that Manacost will always display the value defined by 'npc_item_custom.txt' but the item will still grey(blue?)-out when your mana is lower than what is defined in lua for mana cost.<br />
 Because we want things to look smooth lets define some basic parameters we can later over ride in lua as we like:
 ~~~
 "DOTAAbilities"